satyakonmsft/skype-docs/Skype/UCWA/unansweredCallSettings_ref.md

 ---
-title: unansweredCallSettings resources
+title: unansweredCallSettings reference
 ---
-# unansweredCallSettings
+# unansweredCallSettings reference

  _**Applies to:** Skype for Business 2015_